Have questions? - Get in touch

 Manufacturing systems engineering is concerned with the design and on-going operation and enhancement of the integrated elements within a manufacturing system, which is a very complex activity, even for simple products.
 The art of manufacturing systems engineering is essentially designing systems that can cope with that complexity effectively.

-The aim of this unit is to develop learners’ understanding of that complexity within a modern manufacturing environment.
+The aim of this unit is to develop students’ understanding of that complexity within a modern manufacturing environment.
 Among the topics covered in this unit are: elements that make up a manufacturing system, including production engineering, plant and maintenance engineering, product design, logistics, production planning and control, forecast quality assurance, accounting and purchasing, all of which work

 together within the manufacturing system to create products that meet customers’ requirements.

-On successful completion of this unit learners will be able to explain the principles of a manufacturing system and consider how to design improvements.
+On successful completion of this unit students will be able to explain the principles of a manufacturing system and consider how to design improvements.
 They will be introduced to all the elements that make up a modern manufacturing system, and they will learn how to optimise the operation of existing systems through discerning use of monitoring data.
 Some of the elements will be developed in greater depth; of particular importance will be looking at the systems of production planning and control, which are the day-to-day tools used to manage the manufacturing system effectively.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.